hannadrehman/react-production/README.md

   in the browser.

 ### build
-  to build for deployment.
+  to build for deployment/production.
   1. go to server folder and hit `npm run build`
   2. wait for server build to finish
   3. go to client folder and hit `npm run build`

-  doing this will create a `dist` folder in the application root which will contain a full stack build 'nodejs` application redy to deploy.
+  doing this will create a `dist` folder in the application root which will contain a full stack build `nodejs` application redy to deploy with its own `package.json` install node modules and run the app.

 **important**
-  to run build application it needs following environment variables
+  to run the built application it needs following environment variables
   1. `NODE_ENV`='production'
   2. `NODE_ENV_PORT`='3000' or any available port